a living room affordable hotels and guesthouses in Dublin

 The Vitality Breakfast selection at the Madron Hotel Smithfield hotel in Dublin.
 Photo: Maldron Hotel Smithfield Facebook.

-Breakfast is not included in the nightly rate and is around $17 per person.
+Breakfast is not included in the nightly rate.

 a large building with a flag in front affordable hotels and guesthouses in Dublin